 Kathy Dodworth is a PhD candidate interested in how non-state actors construct their authority with which to exercise their own forms of governance.
 She is particulary interested in how NGOs interact with local government and with other agencies.
 She draws mainly from Bourdieu in employing practice-focused enquiry.

-For June - October 2016, the project welcomes two interns, Thomas Bast and Alexander Melinte, both students of the Research Master Modern History and International Relations at the University of Groningen.
+For June - October 2016, the project hosted two interns, Thomas Bast and Alexander Melinte, both students of the Research Master Modern History and International Relations at the University of Groningen.
+Our current ReMa research interns are Claudia Lopez and Torge Bartsch.